JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 * Project configuration (using `NoProject` for this example).
 * Custom VM options, paths, and SDK settings.

+Starting with version 262, the recommended IDE indication has been changed IdeProductProvider.IU -> IdeInfo.IdeaUltimate

-By default, the latest IDE version is used for tests.
+By default, the IDE version provided by the sandbox is used for tests.
 Different version can be specified with
 ```kotlin
 TestCase(IdeProductProvider.IU, projectInfo = NoProject).withVersion("2024.3")
 ```